devniel/holter/README.md

 #### Without Docker

 - Install Node, at least v18.19, you can use NVM https://github.com/nvm-sh/nvm.
+- Install playwright browsers using `npx playwright install`.
+- Then, run the following commands :

 ```bash
 npm install
 # Run tests (it will also build the project)